-- {context-url} is the canonical resource path to the \$metadata document, - {entity-set} is the name of an entity set or path to a containment navigation property, - {entity} is the canonical URL for an entity, - {singleton} is the canonical URL for a singleton entity, - {select-list} is an optional parenthesized comma-separated list of selected properties, functions and actions, - {property-path} is the path to a structural property of the entity, - {type-name} is a qualified type name, - {/type-name} is an optional type-cast segment containing the qualified name of a derived type prefixed with a forward slash.
+- {context-url} is the canonical resource path to the \$metadata document, - {entity-set} is the name of an entity set or path to a containment navigation property, - {entity} is the canonical URL for an entity, - {singleton} is the canonical URL for a singleton entity, - {select-list} is an optional parenthesized comma-separated list of selected properties, functions and actions, - {property-path} is the path to a structural property of the entity, - {type-name} is a qualified type name, - {/type-name} is an optional type-cast segment containing the qualified name of a derived or implemented type prefixed with a forward slash.

 The full grammar for the context URL is defined in [OData-ABNF].
+Note that the syntax of the context URL is independent of whatever URL conventions the service uses for addressing individual entities.